liqul/liqul.github.io/index.md

 <img src="/assets/tsdw.png" width = "80%" align=center />

 Time series is the first class citizen in industrial scenarios.
 Machines with hundreds of sensors generate tons of time series data that need to be stored and analyzed, demanding for a scalable and reliable storage service.
-However, existing solutions (e.g., OpenTSDB, Influxdb, and Timescaledb) either adopt a single node deployment, or luck of an aproperiate data model.
+However, existing solutions (e.g., OpenTSDB, Influxdb, and Timescaledb) either adopt a single node deployment, or lack of an aproperiate data model.
 Therefore, we developed a new time series storage service, leveraging existing open sourced projects such as Hadoop, Kafka, Zookeeper, and Parquet.
 We built key building blocks to enable atomic data ingestion, partitioning, and compaction.
-Time series data can be directly read, processed, and analyzed by parallel computing frameworks such as Map-reduce or Spark.
+Time series data can be directly read, processed, and analyzed by parallel computing frameworks such as Hadoop Map-reduce or Spark.

 <img src="/assets/obj.png" width = "60%" align=center />